1. Introduction: The Poet as Woman?

 In this article, I will challenge the received view of Millay as female-focussed, feminine and formally unexperimental by focussing on the two avant-garde works that mark the outset and the zenith of her career: Aria da Capo

 ).
-These works are both formally innovative, blurring the boundaries between poetry and drama, causing Edmund Wilson to complain that Millay had “gone to pieces”.
-Moreover, both works engage in performances of masculinity, with women all but absent.
-Aria da Capo
+These works are both formally inventive, blurring the boundaries between poetry and drama, causing Edmund Wilson to complain (in the case of the latter) that Millay had “gone to pieces” (Wilson 1993, p.
+81

 , first performed by the Provincetown Players in 1919, dramatizes the conflict between two shepherds as an allegory for the First World War.
 Conversation

 ventriloquises an all-male dinner party, ranging through the political issues of the Depression era and foreshadowing the war to come.
 I use both works to argue that Millay has a more complicated relationship to masculinity and modernism than has been hitherto captured by critics.
 Millay voices men in innovative ways, radically challenging constructions of both gender and poetic form in the process.